-Sometimes used instead of a mortgage, this financial security instrument conveys the property’s title in trust to a third party to insure the payment of the promissory note.
+Sometimes used instead of a mortgage, this financial security instrument conveys the property’s title in trust to a third party to ensure the payment of the promissory note.
 When the borrower pays off the loan, the deed transfers to the homeowner.

-The initial payment offered for purchase of a piece of real estate.
+The initial payment offered for the purchase of a piece of real estate.
 The loan amount covers the difference between the real estate’s purchase price and the loan amount.
 While some loan types, such as VA loans, allow for a borrower to forgo a down payment, the typical amount is at least 10 percent of the home’s purchase price.

 Equity refers to the property’s fair market value less the current debt on the property.
 You can leverage the equity on your property to receive a loan, also called an equity line of credit.

 In escrow, a third party handles the funds disbursement and paperwork as an agent and intermediary for the buyer and seller.

 When the home needs repairs or treatment for termites, the firm handling the escrow withholds funds until the repairs or treatment is complete.